state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 In case you've walked through the guide before and understand the installation process, there is a cheat sheet available for this guide at [https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-roguegeonode-cheatcheet-1.0.sh](https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-roguegeonode-cheatcheet-1.0.sh).
 The cheat sheet contains the same exact steps in the guide.
 It is designed for quick access and copy/paste into a shell.
 You still should execute commands line by line.
 The cheat sheet is not "executable".

 ### CyberGIS
 The Humanitarian Information Unit has been developing a sophisticated geographic computing infrastructure referred to as the CyberGIS.
 The CyberGIS provides highly available, scalable, reliable, and timely geospatial services capable of supporting multiple concurrent projects.
-The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, GeoGit, OGR, and OpenLayers.
+The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, [GeoGig](http://geogig.org/), OGR, and OpenLayers.
 The name CyberGIS is dervied from the term geospatial cyberinfrastructure.

 ### ROGUE
 The Rapid Opensource Geospatial User-Driven Enterprise (ROGUE) Joint Capabilities Technology Demonstration (JCTD) is a two-year research & development project developing the technology for distributed geographic data creation and synchronization in a disconnected environement.
 This new technology taken altogether is referred to as GeoSHAPE.
 See [http://geoshape.org](http://geoshape.org) for more information.
 HIU is leveraging the technology developed through ROGUE to build out the CyberGIS into a robust globally distributed infrastructure.